artyomkorchagin/opcua-logger-go/README.md

 # opcua-logger-go
-console app for mssql logging for opcua
+CLI for mssql logging for opcua